Why Do You Need an Emergency Fund?

 Where should you put your emergency fund?

 It’s a good idea to keep it separate from your regular savings or checking accounts because you don't want to mix up your day-to-day money with the funds you’re setting aside for emergencies.
-Having a dedicated savings account for your emergency fund can also help you easily track your progress towards your savings goal.
+Having a dedicated savings account for your emergency fund can also help you easily track your progress toward your savings goal.

 Keeping your emergency fund in a high-yield savings account can be a great option, as you would be able to earn interest and still have access to your money when you need it.